What Variables Affect Out-of-Distribution Generalization in Pretrained Models?

 @article{harun2024variables,

-title = {What Variables Affect Out-Of-Distribution Generalization in Pretrained Models?},
+title = {What Variables Affect Out-of-Distribution Generalization in Pretrained Models?},

 author = {Harun, Md Yousuf and Lee, Kyungbok and Gallardo, Jhair and Krishnan, Giri and Kanan, Christopher},